alterNERDtive/EDDiscovery-wiki/Using-the-History-Page.md

 # Panel Views and Pop Outs

-The panels currently supported (more will be added)
+These panels can be either embedded in the travel history page or popped out:

 [EDDiscovery Log](Using the EDDiscovery Log Panel)